Can I Sue After a Car Accident If I Was Not Hurt?

 Please remember that if you do experience any of these symptoms, it is crucial to seek the help of a mental health professional as soon as possible.
 Make sure you document your medical or mental health treatments thoroughly to ensure your costs can be included in your case.

 If you did experience injuries or mental anguish for your claim, an experienced car accident attorney at Munley Law can help you get the compensation you deserve.
 Call today for free consultations with a lawyer.
 While the experienced lawyers at Munley law handle car accidents in Philadelphia, Scranton, and surrounding cities, we also handle an array of important personal injury cases.

 What Should I Do Immediately After an Accident?

 In order to successfully receive any of the above, filing an accident report is often essential.
-The first thing you should do is call the police to the scene immediately after the accident and provide them all the necessary information.
+The first thing you should do is call the police to the scene immediately after the accident and provide them with all the necessary information.

 The police report will essentially be the official story of what took place and can help you in court.
 They will possibly gather witness statements and photographic evidence, but it may also be wise to do so yourself as well.

 Any official reports of the accident with make your accident case even stronger.
 An experienced accident lawyer will use this as a baseline for your case.
 Call Munley Law today to get a free case evaluation.

 Hire an Experienced Car Accident Lawyer to Get Compensation for Your Injuries

 In any of these types of cases, hiring an experienced car accident attorney can prove extremely helpful in your car accident claim.
 If you are looking to sue after a car crash for any type of damages, a car crash lawyer will be critical to your success.

 Especially in the case of dealing with an uninsured motorist, or seeking compensation for mental and psychological damage, a Munley accident attorney can be an essential tool as you navigate these complex legal processes.
 Munley Law has experienced lawyers in Philadelphia, Scranton, and closeby areas to start your car accident claim.